Learn why this historic highway inspired a chart-topping hit in 1946 and see why millions drove it in search of the California dream.

 At Cal State University San Bernardino, the Robert and Frances Fullerton Museum of Art spans the millennia.
 It boasts more than 500 artifacts tracing 4,000 years of Egyptian history, as well impressive collections of ancient Mediterranean ceramics and contemporary art.

 This remote desert town is the place to be for some of the best remnants from the migration west.
-Plus, there’s some good shopping at bargain outlets too.
+Plus, there’s some good outlet shopping too.
 First up is the wacky storage closet of the region’s memorabilia, the Route 66 Mother Road Museum.
-Period road signs, photos, and other mid-century oddities take you down the memory lane of the 20th-century pioneers heading west in search of the California dream.
-For another diversion, follow Route 66 just west of Barstow to see the eccentric but oddly beautiful Elmer Long’s Bottle Tree Ranch, the work of a local artist, with welded metal “trees” festooned with discarded bottles, vintage toys, and other scraps.
+Period road signs, photos, and other mid-century oddities take you down memory lane of the 20th-century pioneers searching for the California dream.
+Just west of Barstow is the eccentric but oddly beautiful Elmer Long’s Bottle Tree Ranch, the work of a local artist, with welded metal “trees” festooned with discarded bottles, vintage toys, and other scraps.
 It’s a colorful example of the region’s still-strong folk art tradition.

-For more ideas on what to do in the area, visit the California Welcome Center, in the Tanger Outlets complex.
-While you’re there, hunt for bargains on favorite labels and name brands, including Calvin Klein, Skechers, and Michael Kors.
+For more ideas on what to do in the area, visit the California Welcome Center, in the Tanger Outlets complex, where you can hunt for bargains on favorite labels and name brands, including Calvin Klein, Skechers, and Michael Kors.

-That’s not to say this is a lifeless wasteland: wait and watch (especially at dusk and dawn) to see surprising wildlife, including the rare desert tortoise.
+This is no lifeless wasteland: wait and watch (especially at dusk and dawn) to see surprising wildlife, including the rare desert tortoise.
 Spring rains can carpet the desert with wildflowers.
-And there are people here too: stop in at Kelso Depot, a meticulously restored train station that now house’s the preserve’s visitor center, for exhibits and information (open 9 to 5, Friday through Tuesday).
+And there are people here too: stop in at Kelso Depot, a restored train station housing the preserve’s visitor center, for exhibits and information (open 9 to 5, Friday through Tuesday).